khangaerospace/khangaerospace/README.md

 - 👋 Hi, I’m a Space System Software Engineer
 - 👀 I’m interested in Aerospace Engineering
 - 🌱 I’m currently learning about aerospace engineering
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Engineering projects
 - 📫 How to reach me ngkhang.v@gmail.com

+**I am currently looking for a 12 to 16 months internships**

 I am an Aerospace Engineering student developing technologies at the forefront of hi-tech emerging markets in Toronto, Canada.
 My expertise lies in robotics and spacecraft engineering.
 I am currently the ADCS Lead for the University of Toronto Aerospace Team developing the Attitude Control System for FINCH satellite.